streembit/streembit-docs/source/includes/streembit_blockchain/_blockchain-client.md

 No special configuration required to run streembit-cli in "Blockchain Client" mode.
 All it takes to execute blockchain command is to properly write such a command in console/terminal.
-If you familiar with **Bitcoin**'s native *bitcoin-cli* command line application you have an idea on how the client is working.
+If you familiar with **Bitcoin**'s native *bitcoin-cli* command line application you have an idea on how the client is working. it sends one command at a time to the streembit-cli application running in **Blockchain Node** mode.
-It executes one command at a time and displays output if the **Blockchain Server** sent such.
+**Blockchain Node** in turn processes this command and sends back output that will be displayed on the client's side

 ```json
         'backupwallet',